 A debt collector used a Florida woman’s Facebook account to attempt to collect a $362 debt.
 According to reports, the agency repeatedly sent messages to her and her family requesting that she call about the debt.
 The woman sued the agency, claiming she had been harassed and that her right to privacy had been violated.
 The judge ordered the agency to stop contacting the woman’s family and friends on Facebook.
-In another case, a Chicago man befriend a woman in a bikini on his Facebook account.
-The man later learned his new “friend” was in fact a debt collector who subsequently posted this message on his Facebook wall: “Pay your debts, you deadbeat.”
+In another case, a Chicago man befriends a woman in a bikini on his Facebook account.
+The man later learned his new “friend” was, in fact, a debt collector who subsequently posted this message on his Facebook wall: “Pay your debts, you deadbeat.”

 Debt Collectors May Be Mining Your Social Media Accounts